wilsprouse/sonarqube-juiced/README.md

 # SonarQube - Juiced
-This repository contains all the necessary Terraform code to stand up a SonarQube Environment in AWS, using ECS Fargate
+This repository contains all the necessary Terraform code to stand up a SonarQube Environment in AWS, using ECS Fargate.

-#### Juiced?
-This project gives developers a "Juiced" start to development.
-So, if you are standing up SonarQube in AWS, everything you need is here!
+Why Juiced?
+Because all the heavy lifting to stand up a SonarQube environment, is provided here.
+It's Juiced!

 ### Instructions